trinib/Awesome-Mint-Setup/README.md

 #
 <h2 align="center"><b><i>⚙️CUSTOM KERNELS & DRIVERS⚙️</b></i> </h2>

-### ─ Depending on the type of hardware you have one might work better than the other  ─
+<i>Depending on the type of hardware you have one might work better than the other</i>

 <a href="https://xanmod.org/"><b>XanMod</b></a>